Installment three.

 The view of Christ's death presented here has frequently been called the theory of "penal substitution."
 Christ's death was "penal" in that he bore a penalty when he died.
 His death was also a "substitution" in that he was a substitute for us when he died.
 (Thus Penal Substitutionary Atonement.

-We have now discovered that none of these three elements is accurate.
+We have now discovered that none of these three elements are accurate.
 The Father didn't punish Jesus, Jesus did not substitute for us, and His death on the cross wasn't atonement, it was propitiation.)

 This has been the orthodox understanding of the atonement held by evangelical theologians, (Actually, by reformist theologians.
 And by the way, this is an Appeal To Authority, not the Bible.
 And we say without hesitation that the authority is wrong.)